 Why Some Flights Disappear from Flight Trackers

-If you’ve ever searched for a flight on Flightradar24 and found nothing — no icon, no trail, no data — you’ve run into one of aviation tracking’s genuinely complicated problems.
-Flights not showing on Flightradar24 is one of the most common questions I get from readers, and the answer is almost never simple.
-I’ve spent years digging into how ADS-B receiver networks actually function, and I still occasionally find edge cases that surprise me.
-There are at least six distinct reasons a flight can go invisible on a tracker, and most support pages give you one or two at most.
-This article covers all of them.
+Flight tracking has gotten complicated with all the misinformation flying around.
+Search for a flight on Flightradar24, find absolutely nothing — no icon, no trail, no breadcrumb of data — and suddenly you’re convinced something dramatic has happened.
+I’ve spent years digging into how ADS-B receiver networks actually function, and I still hit edge cases that catch me off guard.
+There are at least six distinct reasons a flight can vanish from a tracker.
+Most support pages give you one, maybe two.
+This covers all of them.

 No ADS-B Transponder Equipped

-This is probably the biggest one.
-And honestly, I should have opened with this section anyway, because it catches people off guard every time.
+Probably should have opened with this section, honestly.
+It’s the biggest culprit, and it catches people off guard every single time.

-Except here’s where it gets complicated.
-The FAA’s ADS-B Out mandate that took effect January 1, 2020 only applies to aircraft operating in certain controlled airspace — specifically, Class A, Class B, and Class C airspace, plus Class E airspace above 10,000 feet MSL.
-If a Cessna 172 is puttering around at 3,500 feet in Class G airspace in rural Montana, it is under zero legal obligation to have ADS-B Out installed.
+Except here’s where things get messy.
+The FAA’s ADS-B Out mandate that kicked in January 1, 2020 only covers aircraft operating in specific controlled airspace — Class A, Class B, Class C, and Class E above 10,000 feet MSL.
+A Cessna 172 puttering around at 3,500 feet over rural Montana in Class G airspace?
+Zero legal obligation to have ADS-B Out installed.
+None.

-Thousands of small general aviation aircraft still fly with nothing more than a Mode A/C transponder.
+Thousands of small general aviation aircraft still fly with nothing beyond a Mode A/C transponder.
 Mode A gives you a squawk code.
 Mode C adds pressure altitude.
 Neither one broadcasts a GPS position.
-Ground receivers can sometimes derive a rough position from multilateration — triangulating the signal timing across multiple receivers — but that only works when several receivers are close enough to catch the same transmission.
-Over a small rural airstrip with one receiver 40 miles away, multilateration gives you nothing.
+Ground receivers can sometimes cobble together a rough location through multilateration — triangulating signal timing across multiple receivers — but that only works when several stations are close enough to catch the same transmission simultaneously.
+Over a rural airstrip with one receiver 40 miles out, multilateration gives you nothing useful.

-The practical result: a Piper Cherokee on a cross-country flight from a small municipal airport to another small municipal airport may be completely invisible on Flightradar24 the entire time.
-Not because anything is wrong.
+The real-world result: a Piper Cherokee flying cross-country between two small municipal airports can stay completely invisible on Flightradar24 start to finish.
+Not because anything went wrong.
 Not because the pilot is hiding.
-Just because the aircraft was built in 1974 and has a Narco AT150 transponder that cost $800 in 1987 and nobody has swapped it out yet.
+Just because the aircraft rolled off a production line in 1974 with a Narco AT150 transponder that cost $800 in 1987 — and nobody has swapped it out yet.

-ADS-B upgrade kits exist — the uAvionix tailBeacon sells for around $1,699, and the Garmin GTX 345 runs closer to $2,500 installed — but retrofitting isn’t free, and for a weekend flyer in uncontrolled airspace, there’s no regulatory push to do it.
-So the invisibility persists.
+Upgrade kits exist.
+The uAvionix tailBeacon runs around $1,699.
+A Garmin GTX 345 lands closer to $2,500 installed.
+But retrofitting costs real money, and for a weekend flyer in uncontrolled airspace with no regulatory pressure pushing them toward compliance, the invisibility just… persists.

 Coverage Gaps in the Receiver Network

-Ground-based ADS-B reception is entirely line-of-sight.
-Radio waves don’t bend around mountains.
-They don’t follow the curvature of the earth.
-An aircraft flying at low altitude in a mountain valley may be completely below the radio horizon for every receiver within 200 miles.
-I learned this personally when I tried to track a friend’s Bonanza flying through central Idaho — the aircraft appeared, disappeared for 40 minutes in the Salmon River Mountains, then reappeared near Twin Falls.
-The flight happened.
-The data didn’t.
+Ground-based ADS-B reception is line-of-sight.
+Full stop.
+Radio waves don’t bend around mountains — they don’t follow the earth’s curvature — and an aircraft flying low through a mountain valley can be completely below the radio horizon for every receiver within 200 miles.

-The receiver network is also volunteer-driven for a large part.
-Flightradar24 has over 35,000 feeding stations globally, contributed by enthusiasts running their own ADS-B receivers — typically a $35 RTL-SDR dongle connected to a Raspberry Pi with a coaxial antenna.
-Coverage is dense over Europe, the northeastern United States, Japan, and Australia.
-It gets thin fast over sub-Saharan Africa, central Asia, large parts of South America, and the Canadian north.
+The receiver network itself is largely volunteer-driven.
+Flightradar24 has over 35,000 feeding stations worldwide — enthusiasts running their own setups, typically a $35 RTL-SDR dongle connected to a Raspberry Pi with a basic coaxial antenna on the roof.
+Coverage is dense over Europe, the northeastern US, Japan, and Australia.
+It thins out fast over sub-Saharan Africa, central Asia, large portions of South America, and the Canadian north.
+Don’t make my mistake of assuming coverage is uniform just because the map looks populated.

-Oceans are their own special problem.
-There are no ground receivers over the Atlantic or Pacific.
-For oceanic coverage, Flightradar24 and FlightAware both use satellite-based ADS-B — specifically, Aireon’s space-based ADS-B network, which is hosted on Iridium NEXT satellites.
-That system has genuinely global coverage and can track aircraft over the ocean in near-real-time.
-It’s why you can watch a British Airways 777 cross the North Atlantic on FR24 without gaps.
+Oceans are their own separate problem.
+No ground receivers exist over the Atlantic or Pacific — that’s simply not how physics works.
+For oceanic coverage, Flightradar24 and FlightAware both tap into Aireon’s space-based ADS-B network, hosted on Iridium NEXT satellites.
+That system delivers genuinely global coverage and can track aircraft over open ocean in near-real-time.
+It’s why you can watch a British Airways 777 cross the North Atlantic without gaps.

-ADS-B Exchange, the unfiltered community tracker, does not have satellite ADS-B. Their coverage is entirely ground-based.
-A flight over the middle of the Pacific will simply not appear on ADS-B Exchange at all, while it shows up fine on Flightradar24.
-That difference trips people up constantly.
+ADS-B Exchange — the unfiltered community tracker — does not have satellite ADS-B. Their coverage is entirely ground-based.
+A flight over the middle of the Pacific simply won’t appear there, while it shows up fine on Flightradar24.
+That difference trips people up constantly, and it’s worth filing away.

-If you want to check where coverage is strong or weak, both Flightradar24 and ADS-B Exchange publish coverage maps.
-FR24’s is at flightradar24.com/coverage — zoom into any remote area and you’ll see the gaps immediately.
-ADS-B Exchange has a similar tool.
-Cross-referencing those maps against where a flight disappeared will usually tell you whether it’s a coverage issue or something else.
+Both platforms publish coverage maps.
+FR24’s lives at flightradar24.com/coverage — zoom into any remote region and the gaps show up immediately.
+ADS-B Exchange has a comparable tool.
+Cross-reference those maps against wherever a flight disappeared and you’ll usually have your answer within a few minutes.

 Blocked and Filtered Aircraft

-Some aircraft are deliberately hidden.
-This is where the tracking picture gets genuinely interesting from a policy standpoint.
+Some aircraft are deliberately hidden — and that’s where the tracking picture gets genuinely interesting from a policy standpoint.

-In the United States, the FAA operates a program called LADD — the Limiting Aircraft Data Displayed program.
-Aircraft operators can request that their registration be blocked from third-party data feeds.
-The FAA then strips that tail number from the data it provides to commercial tracking services.
+The FAA runs a program called LADD — the Limiting Aircraft Data Displayed program.
+Aircraft operators can request their registration be blocked from third-party data feeds.
+The FAA strips that tail number from the data it shares with commercial tracking services.
 The aircraft is still flying.
-It still has a transponder.
+The transponder is still broadcasting.
 The FAA still sees it.
 You just don’t.

-LADD is primarily used by corporate flight departments and high-net-worth individuals who don’t want their travel patterns publicly visible.
-After Elon Musk’s G650ER became a tracking obsession a few years ago, interest in LADD spiked noticeably.
-A blocked aircraft on Flightradar24 typically shows up as either completely absent or as a generic “Business Jet” with no tail number, depending on whether the operator chose anonymization versus full removal.
+LADD exists primarily for corporate flight departments and high-net-worth individuals who’d rather not have their travel patterns mapped publicly.
+After Elon Musk’s G650ER became something of a tracking obsession a few years back, interest in LADD apparently spiked noticeably.
+A blocked aircraft on Flightradar24 typically shows up as either completely absent or as a generic “Business Jet” with no tail number — depending on whether the operator chose anonymization or full removal.

-Military filtering is handled differently and varies by aircraft type.
-Most military aircraft simply don’t broadcast ADS-B at all — they use encrypted IFF (Identify Friend or Foe) systems that consumer receivers can’t decode.
-US Air Force fast movers, for example, are largely invisible by design.
-Some military transport aircraft and tankers do have ADS-B and show up on trackers intermittently — I’ve tracked KC-135s on ADS-B Exchange on training missions — but this is inconsistent and appears to depend on mission type and command-level policy rather than any published rule.
+Military filtering works differently and varies by aircraft type.
+Most military aircraft don’t broadcast ADS-B at all — they use encrypted IFF systems that consumer receivers can’t decode.
+US Air Force fast movers are largely invisible by design.
+Some military transports and tankers do have ADS-B and show up on trackers intermittently — I’ve tracked KC-135s on ADS-B Exchange during training missions — but this is inconsistent, apparently tied to mission type and command-level policy rather than any published standard.

-How do you tell if a flight is blocked versus simply not equipped?
-It’s not always obvious, but there are clues.
-If you know the specific tail number and it’s a modern business jet registered in the US, try looking it up in the FAA LADD database — blocked registrations won’t resolve to a visible aircraft even when you search directly.
-On ADS-B Exchange specifically, because they do not honor LADD requests, a blocked aircraft will sometimes still appear there when it’s absent everywhere else.
-That’s a reliable signal that blocking, not equipment or coverage, is the issue.
+How do you tell if a flight is blocked versus simply unequipped?
+It’s not always obvious, but there are clues worth knowing.
+If you’re searching a specific tail number on a modern business jet registered in the US, try the FAA LADD database directly — blocked registrations won’t resolve to a visible aircraft even in a targeted search.
+On ADS-B Exchange specifically, because they don’t honor LADD requests, a blocked aircraft will sometimes still appear there when it’s completely absent everywhere else.
+That’s a reliable signal that blocking — not equipment or geography — is the actual issue.

 Why the Same Flight Shows on One Tracker but Not Another

-Frustrated by searching for a flight on Flightradar24 and coming up empty, only to find it on ADS-B Exchange thirty seconds later?
-This happens more than people expect, and the reasons are worth understanding.
+Frustrated by searching Flightradar24, finding nothing, then spotting the flight on ADS-B Exchange thirty seconds later?
+This happens more often than people expect — and the mechanics behind it are worth understanding.

-Each tracking platform draws on its own receiver network.
-Flightradar24, FlightAware, and ADS-B Exchange all have independent feeder communities.
-A receiver that feeds ADS-B Exchange doesn’t automatically feed FR24, and vice versa.
-In a lightly covered area, one network may have a feeder within range of a flight while the other has nothing.
-That alone accounts for a significant number of discrepancies between platforms.
+Each platform draws from its own independent receiver network.
+A station feeding ADS-B Exchange doesn’t automatically feed FR24, and vice versa.
+In lightly covered areas, one network may have a feeder within range while the other has nothing nearby.
+That discrepancy alone explains a significant chunk of platform-to-platform differences.

-Filtering policies differ sharply.
-Flightradar24 applies LADD blocking, honors various operator requests, and applies its own editorial filters.
-ADS-B Exchange has a founding philosophy of no filtering — they display everything they receive regardless of who asks them to hide it.
-This makes ADS-B Exchange uniquely useful for tracking aircraft that have been blocked elsewhere, and it’s why aviation journalists and researchers tend to use it as a primary source when investigating specific flights.
+Filtering philosophies differ sharply, too.
+Flightradar24 applies LADD blocking, honors various operator requests, and runs its own editorial filters.
+ADS-B Exchange has a founding principle of no filtering — they display everything they receive, regardless of who asks them to hide it.
+That’s what makes ADS-B Exchange the go-to source for aviation journalists and researchers investigating specific flights.
+That’s what makes [it] endearing to us tracking enthusiasts, honestly — the commitment to raw, unfiltered data in a space where almost everyone else is curating.

-Data delay is another practical variable.
-Flightradar24’s free tier introduces a delay of approximately 5 minutes for real-time tracking.
-Their Business subscription, which runs about $99.99 per year, removes that delay.
+Data delay might be the most overlooked variable.
+Flightradar24’s free tier introduces roughly a 5-minute delay on real-time tracking.
+Their Business subscription — around $99.99 per year — removes it.
 FlightAware’s free tier has similar limitations.
-ADS-B Exchange shows live data with minimal delay for free.
-If you’re trying to watch a flight in real time and it seems to be missing on FR24, check whether you’re on the delayed feed first — the aircraft may be exactly where you expect it, just 5 minutes behind.
+ADS-B Exchange shows live data with minimal delay, no subscription required.
+If a flight seems missing on FR24, check whether you’re on the delayed feed first.
+The aircraft may be exactly where you expect it, just five minutes behind the moment.

-The practical workflow I use when a flight is missing: check ADS-B Exchange first, because the unfiltered nature and different feeder network makes it the most complete picture of what’s actually being received.
-If it shows up there but not on FR24, blocking or FR24-specific filtering is the likely culprit.
-If it’s absent on both, the next step is checking coverage maps for the relevant area.
-If coverage is good and the aircraft is still missing on both platforms, the transponder equipment is the most probable explanation — either Mode A/C only, or nothing at all.
+The workflow I actually use when a flight goes missing: start with ADS-B Exchange — the unfiltered network and different feeder community make it the most complete picture of what’s genuinely being received.
+Shows up there but not on FR24?
+Blocking or platform-specific filtering is the likely answer.
+Absent on both?
+Pull up the coverage maps for that region.
+Good coverage and still missing on both platforms?
+Transponder equipment is almost certainly the explanation — Mode A/C only, or nothing installed at all.

-One more thing worth knowing: helicopter operations, agricultural aircraft, and ultralight operations are particularly likely to be invisible.
-Ag aircraft fly at extremely low altitudes where line-of-sight coverage is minimal even in well-covered areas.
-Many ultralights are not certified aircraft under FAR Part 103 and have no transponder requirement whatsoever.
-The tracking world was built around commercial aviation and has always had blind spots for everything else.
+One more thing worth flagging: helicopter operations, agricultural aircraft, and ultralights are particularly likely to be invisible.
+Ag aircraft fly at extremely low altitudes where line-of-sight coverage breaks down even in well-covered regions.
+Many ultralights fall under FAR Part 103 — they’re not certified aircraft and carry no transponder requirement whatsoever.
+The tracking infrastructure was built around commercial aviation and has always had genuine blind spots for everything operating outside that world.

-The short version — if a flight isn’t showing on Flightradar24, it’s almost certainly one of six things: no ADS-B equipment, a coverage gap, LADD or military blocking, a different feeder network catchment, a data delay artifact, or an aircraft type that was never really trackable to begin with.
-Understanding which one applies in a given situation takes a little digging, but the tools to figure it out are all publicly available.
+The short version — a flight missing from Flightradar24 almost always comes down to one of six things: no ADS-B equipment, a geographic coverage gap, LADD or military blocking, a different feeder network catchment, a data delay artifact, or an aircraft type that was never really trackable to begin with.
+Figuring out which one applies takes a little digging, but the tools to do it are all publicly available and free to use.

 David Park